TylerLeonhardt/SecretManagement.LastPass/README.md

 Cause subsquent logins to not require multifactor authentication.

 ##### [Switch] StayConnected
 Save the LastPass decryption key on the hard drive so re-entering password once the connection window close is not required anymore.
-It must be used along with the Force switch parameter.
+This operation will prompt the user.

 ### Disconnect-LastPass
+Disconnect the user to LastPass account.

 #### Parameters

 ##### Vault